termpaint/termpaint/doc/terminal.rst

   Temporarily restore the terminal state.
 This should be called before running external applications.
   To return to rendering by termpaint call :c:func:`termpaint_terminal_unpause`.

+  After calling this function the application still needs to restore the kernel tty layer settings to the state needed to run external applications.

 .. c:function:: void termpaint_terminal_unpause(termpaint_terminal *term)

   This function activates termpaint mode again after it was previously temporarily restored to the normal state.

+  Before calling this function the application needs to restore the kernel tty layer settings to the state needed by termpaint (or to the state before calling pause).

 .. c:function:: void termpaint_terminal_set_raw_input_filter_cb(termpaint_terminal *term, bool (*cb)(void *user_data, const char *data, unsigned length, bool overflow), void *user_data)